brantburnett/btburnett.com/_posts/2017-02-23-restful-api-integration-testing-for-net-core-using-docker.md

 }
 ```

-> **Note:** Before each call to docker-compose, AddEnvironmentVariables is being called to set some environment variables in ProcessStartInfo.
+> **Note:** Before each call to docker-compose, `AddEnvironmentVariables` is being called to set some environment variables in `ProcessStartInfo`.
 These are used by docker-compose to perform substitutions in the YAML file.
-For example, ${COMPUTERNAME} will be replaced with the name of the development computer.
+For example, `${COMPUTERNAME}` will be replaced with the name of the development computer.
 This could be easily extended with other environment variables as needed.
 {: .notice--info}

-To specify that a test class needs the containers to be running, apply the Collection attribute to the test class.
-Note how the string "ClientTests" matches the CollectionDefinition attribute used earlier on ClientTestCollection.
+To specify that a test class needs the containers to be running, apply the `Collection` attribute to the test class.
+Note how the string "ClientTests" matches the `CollectionDefinition` attribute used earlier on `ClientTestCollection`.

 ```cs
 [Collection("ClientTests")]